DannyC4954/address-book/README.md

 # address-book
-Address book application for techinal test.
+Address book application for technical test.

 Set up
 Go to app/config/config.php and change the URLROOT to the server you are using.